-A full-sentence OUTLINE of your short speech should be posted in the Student Speeches forum on our Moodle site no later than the Tuesday before our first class meeting, July 3rd.
-Students should bring a paper copy of the speech with them to class on Saturday July 7th.
+A full-sentence OUTLINE of your short speech should be posted in the Student Speeches forum on our Moodle site by Tuesday, February 28^{th.} Students should bring a paper copy of the speech with them to class on Saturday March 3rd.
 Expect to revise your speech during our intensive weekend.
 Following the last class, you will also post your final draft on our web site.